SI539/tutorials/ftp/readme.md

 ---

 ### Step 4.
 If you correctly connected, you can see your file structure on the ftp server
-Now you can drag or drop files to that windows to upload your files, or double click files to download.
+Now you can drag and drop files to that window to upload your files, or double click files to download.
 ![FTP View](./pics/ftpview.png)

 ---